awesome-pro/neon-website/content/docs/import/import-sample-data.md

 ### Wikipedia vector embeddings

 An OpenAI example dataset containing pre-computed vector embeddings for 25000 Wikipedia articles.
-It is intended for use with the `pgvector` Postgres extension, which you must install first to create a table with `vector` type columns.
+It is intended for use with the `pgvector` LangChainextension, which you must install first to create a table with `vector` type columns.
 For a Jupyter Notebook that uses this dataset with Neon, refer to the following GitHub repository: [neon-vector-search-openai-notebooks](https://github.com/neondatabase/neon-vector-search-openai-notebooks)

 1. Download the zip file (~700MB):